 New to reading workshop?
 Start here and then come back to this unit: Preparing Your Reading Workshop

-Biography is a genre that can sometimes easily be neglected in classrooms with regards to informational text studies, but it’s one that can be truly engaging for lots of students.
+Biography is a genre that can sometimes easily be neglected in classrooms with regards to informational text studies.
+We suggested giving it a try because it’s one that can be truly engaging for lots of students.

-Once you know their interests, take some time to visit your school and local libraries & also to perhaps order some biographies online.
+Once you know their interests, take some time to visit your school and local libraries.
+Add to your book basket by picking up some favorites at your favorite used bookstore or ordering from Amazon.
 You will keep interest and engagement high if students are reading about people who are relevant to their interests and lives.

-We have included a Biography Noticings Anchor Chart that you can display and discuss with your kids during or after their immersion experience, and/or you might choose to record your students noticings on a blank chart (which we have also provided).
+We have included a Biography Noticings Anchor Chart that you can use with your kids during or after their immersion experience.
+Or, you might choose to record your students noticings on a blank chart (which we have also provided).

 What We Learn From Biographies is another tool you can use to get your students familiar with this genre.
-It is an anchor chart that contains characteristics that many (if not most) biographies portray within the text.
+It is an anchor chart that contains characteristics of many biographies.

-We have also provided two Find the Biography resources that require students to distinguish between differences in types of texts.
+We have also provided two Find the Biography resources that require students to distinguish between different genres.
 Begin by giving small groups two different types of texts.
-You can give them literature & biographies OR give them biographies & another type of informational text (perhaps All About books or simple one topic books).
-They will need to flip through the books to determine differences and can write their ideas on the organizers.
+You can give them literature & biographies OR give them biographies & another type of informational text.
+They will need to flip through the books to determine differences.
+They can write their ideas on the organizers.
 If you don’t want them to write on these organizers, another thought would be to just have them do a similar activity with Post-It notes.